flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20180602-do-we-really-need-ice.md

     their job.
   card_citation: ''
 card_7:
-  card_text: "> “…you get rid of ICE youa\x19re going to have a country that youa\x19re going to be afraid to walk out of your house.”\n> \n> Pres.
-Trump on calls to abolish ICE, predicting Democrats will beA a\x1Cbeaten so badlya\x1D if that's their campaign for the midterms.A In a tweet later, he reiterated there was a\x1Czero chancea\x1D of ICE being abolished."
+  card_text: "> “…you get rid of ICE youax19re going to have a country that youax19re going to be afraid to walk out of your house.”n> n> Pres.
+Trump on calls to abolish ICE, predicting Democrats will beA ax1Cbeaten so badlyax1D if that's their campaign for the midterms.A In a tweet later, he reiterated there was ax1Czero chanceax1D of ICE being abolished."
   card_citation: ''
 card_10:
   card_text: >-